Southern Italy & Sicily

 Day 9 — Lecce

 Discover the “Florence of the South,” so named for the unique decorative style for which Lecce is known: barocco leccese, the ornate and intricate sandstone carvings of cherubs and monsters, fruits and flowers that adorn local buildings from top to bottom.
 See Palazzo Vescovile (c.
 1632), the exuberantly decorated church of Santa Croce, and the duomo with its lovely piazza.
-The remainder of the day is at leisure.
-Tonight we enjoy a wine tasting and dinner in the gardens of a Lecce palazzo.
+This afternoon is at leisure before tonight’s dinner together.
 (B,D)